rakhadjo/rakhadjo/README.md

 ### Hi, I'm Rakha, an undergrad in Comp.
 Sci at The University of Manchester 🤘
 - **Head of Corporate Relations at AIESEC Manchester** 💼 - creating opportunities for young professionals worldwide yearning to develop their leadership & potential by working in the UK job market.
 I lead the process of prospecting potential business partners in AIESEC Manchester, while ensuring sales routines in a youth-run team.
 - **Secretary at UniCS Manchester** 👨‍💻 - enforcing synergy in the Computer Science Students Society, in addition to recording presentation minutes and ensuring routines are run within the society's sub-divisions.
+- **Head of Professional Development at PPIGM** 🇮🇩🇬🇧 - in charge of developing the professional employability of Indonesian Students in Greater Manchester by hosting online workshops and inviting industry-speakers for webinar events.
 ---
 ```javascript
 const Rakha = {